-It gives an insight into how loyal customers are to your brand, how they perceive it, and whether they really are satisfied.
+It gives an insight into how loyal customers are to your brand, how they perceive it, and whether they are satisfied.

-Users would promote your website and content only if they’re loyal to it and believe that it consists of valuable information.
+Users would promote your website and content only if they’re loyal to it and believe it consists of valuable information.

 5. Brand awareness